ritesh99rakesh/gsocProposal/SymPy.md

 * I will implement `MatrixNormalDistribution`, add various functions like mean, variance, skewness to it and write tests for them.
 * I will also write code for exporting SymPy RVs to PyMC3 and PyStan.
-* Discussion about supporting assumption of dependence between RVs.
+* Discussion about supporting the assumption of dependence between RVs.
 * Completion of Stage 4.

 August 11 - August 17 (Week 12)